 Most of all he likes being in the field, especially in the forests, meadows and mountains of western Slovenia.

-He currently works for DOPPS - BirdLife Slovenia as a field ornithologist at the Škocjanski zatok Nature Reserve.
+He works at DOPPS - BirdLife Slovenia as a field ornithologist at Škocjanski zatok Nature Reserve.
 He is also a freelance biodiversity consultant and a wildlife guide.
 He has led several wildlife tours for companies such as Naturetrek, Honeyguide Wildlife Holidays and Wildlife Worldwide.

 He is also the main brains behind the WildSlovenia concept and manager of the website, blog and social media.